ArOneTwo/HealthyEat/README.md

 -Fruit recognition(Want to make sure what fruit you eat right now? just scan it!)

-# Teams
+# Team
-Our teams consists of 7 People:
+Our team consists of 7 People:
 | Full Name  | Bangkit ID | Role |
 | ------------- | ------------- | ------------- |
 | Muhammad Haikal Halim  | A009D4KY3978  | Mobile Development